 Typically, tooth extraction is a short, less intrusive surgery.
 With careful post-extraction treatment, the majority of patients experience minimal side effects and a speedy recovery.
-Dentists take great care to reduce the possibility of an infection tooth extraction following a procedure, but infections do occasionally occur, just as they can following any other form of surgery.
+Dentists take great care to reduce the possibility of an infection tooth extraction following a procedure.
+Still, infections occasionally occur, just as they can following any other form of surgery.

 Fortunately, the likelihood of infection is quite low, but it is useful to be on the lookout for any signs that might necessitate additional action.
 Here are some important things to know about developing an infected tooth extraction and what to do if one does.